 Costs, Caveats, Etc.

-The uses for Custom Post Widget aren’t incredibly far reaching but there is more then a few times when this can certainly come in handy.
+The uses for Custom Post Widget aren’t incredibly far-reaching but there is more than a few times when this can certainly come in handy.
 It has undergone frequent updates since it’s release, and I’m sure it will only get better as time goes on.
 If you are having problems with the plugin you can view a screencast on the plugin’s homepage, or contact the plugin developer directly before heading over to the support forums.